-Renewable resources will replenish themselves naturally over time if we do not use them too quickly.
+The first type - renewable resources - will replenish themselves naturally over time if we do not use them too quickly.
 The trees in a forest are a good example of a renewable resource.
 We can cut them down for wood, but they will grow back in time.
 We just need to manage them carefully.
 In countries such as Australia, fresh water is considered a renewable resource but it needs to be carefully managed to ensure that enough is available for everybody.